Meter replacement FAQs

 When the water meter is replaced the plumber records the final reading of the old meter on the Works Completed card.
 This is checked again against the actual meter to confirm accuracy.
 We recommend you keep this for reference, to cross check against your next Unitywater bill.

-We store all old meters sized 25mm or less for a period of 6 months.
+We store all removed meters for a period of 6 months.
 All customers have a right to request their old meter is tested (fees apply).
-We do not keep the old large meters, these are sent to Veolia Water for testing and refurbishment.